ameyarya/Pacman/README.md

 ### Reinforcement Learning
 ### Tracking

+The TicTacToe.py file elaborates the MinMax algorithm applied in the game of Tic Tac Toe.
-All the editable files has been done during the course and is solely my work
+All the editable files has been done during the course and is solely my work.